An Alternative Explanation of the Subud Exercise in Psychological Terms

 nothing but my life and its surrounding universe, which is a contiguous,

 intrinsically non-compartmentalised whole.
-Yet to
+Yet to consciously encounter this as

-consciously encounter this as real reality might be to experience it via what
+real reality might be to experience it via what the mystics call ‘non-duality’,

-the mystics call ‘non-duality’, rather than through symbolic representations.
+rather than through symbolic representations.
+Being in this state isn’t

-Being in this state isn’t necessarily useful, however, since it appears that
+necessarily useful, however, since it appears that human beings can’t readily

-human beings can’t readily operate that way on an everyday basis.
-Within this
+operate that way on an everyday basis.
+Within this context, our societies

-conscious symbol users.
-The central point of the unreal reality is that it’s
+The central point of the unreal reality is that it’s the shared mental world in

-the shared mental world in which humans get along together best by jointly
+which humans get along together best by jointly processing information in the

-processing information in the format of linguistic symbols.
+format of linguistic symbols.

 Thanks to this remarkable facility of language and